Ana-Miguel-Silva/SurgicalAppointmentAndResourceManagement/docs/PlanningModule/6.3.2/readme.md

 ## 1. Context

-As part of the development of the software system, it is necessary to implement user management functionalities within the administrative interface.
 These functionalities are essential to allow administrators to now till what dimension in terms of number of surgeries is possible to ask for the better solution.
 This is the first time this task has been assigned for development.